18F/handbook/pages/general-information-and-resources/chicago.md

         </td>
         <td class="col-value">
            230 S Dearborn, on the corner of Jackson and Dearborn streets, is also known as the <a href="https://www.gsa.gov/portal/content/101886">John C. Kluzinscki Federal building</a>, or <em>JCK</em>.
 It is right between the famous <a href="https://en.wikipedia.org/wiki/Flamingo_(sculpture)">Calder Flamingo sculpture</a> and the historic Monadnock Building.
 The Regional Administrator is Brad Hansher.<br /><br />
-       TTS' office is in the south side of the 33rd floor, in an unlabeled space directly across from the mail counter.
+       TTS uses space on the 35th floor.
 The keycode is pinned in #chitown.
         </td>
       </tr>
       <tr>